salesforce-misc/Vador/README.md

 ## Problem with `@Annotation` based validators

-Annotations are reflection based and they create a lot of *runtime magic*.
+Annotations are reflection based, and they create a lot of *runtime magic*.
 They are not bad in-general, but using them for validations has these cons:

 - It's difficult to debug as you wouldn't know which `AnnotationProcessor` handles